otrebmuh/HexagonalArchitecture/README.md

 3. **Testability**: Each layer can be tested independently
 4. **Flexibility**: External dependencies can be easily swapped (e.g., database, UI)
 5. **Maintainability**: Changes in one layer don't affect others

+## Notes on Architecture
+- **Domain Ports** (`port/in` and `port/out`) are only for business logic and persistence/service abstractions, not for web or infrastructure concerns.
+- **OrderController** is implemented directly in the infrastructure layer as a REST adapter, not as a domain port.
+- This structure keeps the domain layer free from any dependencies on frameworks or delivery mechanisms.

 ## Contributing
 1. Fork the repository